Policy and Procedure Name:

 referral.

-correct policy number is identified, ECD will notify the CSS by e-mail and the
+policy number is identified, ECD will notify the CSS by email and the referral

-ECD will e-mail the quote number to the BWC RTS Manual Classification
+will email the quote number to the BWC RTS Manual Classification Unit and

-RTS Manual Classification Unit will transition the quote to a placeholder
+Manual Classification Unit will transition the quote to a placeholder policy number

-policy number and notify the CSS and ECD via e-mail upon completion of the
+and notify the CSS and ECD via email upon completion of the process.

-number is not identified and a placeholder policy is not appropriate, the claim
+is not identified and a placeholder policy is not appropriate, the CSS will

-should be staffed with a supervisor and dismissed against a no insured found
+staff the claim with a supervisor and dismiss it against a no insured found

 risk.